demidovd98/sm-vit/README.md

 # 🧋 How to start

 ## Installation
-For installation and other package requirements, please follow the instructions in [INSTALL.md](docs/INSTALL.md).
+For environment installation and downloading required 3d-party models, please follow the instructions in [INSTALL.md](docs/INSTALL.md).

 ## Data preparation
 For datasets preparation, please follow the instructions in [DATASETS.md](docs/DATASETS.md).